ndsev/zserio-tutorial-cpp/README.md

 zserio::ObjectArray<tutorial::Experience> skills;
 ```

-You can find a full list of available zserio templates in the [C++ zserio API overview](https://github.com/welovemaps/zserio/doc/ZserioCppAPI.md)
+You can find a full list of available zserio templates in the [Zserio C++ API overview](https://github.com/welovemaps/zserio/blob/master/doc/ZserioCppAPI.md)

 So now let's generate two entries for the skills list: